VaughnValle/mnml-conky/README.md

-# conky
+# Minimal Conky
-A clean and simple Conky setup derived from Conky Vision theme
+A clean and simple Conky setup derived from the Conky Vision theme